 Welcome to Pybus University, where learning is a lifelong adventure.

 Pybus Public Market is pleased to offer a series of unique and fun classes for the general public.
 Classes are free, unless otherwise indicated below.
 Some classes have a limited number of attendees, so be sure to sign up early!
-The location of most classes will be in front of the Cashmere Valley Bank Community Kitchen.
+The location of most classes will be in the Pybus Market Event Room.
 Each class will last 60 to 90 minutes and will be a one night event.
 Classes are taught by local volunteers with an interest and aptitude in the subject.
 The public is invited to register for as many classes as you like.

 To register, click the “Register Now” link next to the class listings.
 Once you receive the automated confirmation of enrollment, simply show up for the 7:00pm class at the designated date at Pybus Market.
 Classes start promptly at 7:00pm.

 Thank you for your interest in Pybus University.

 If you have any questions or concerns, please email email@example.com

 Have you ever wondered what all goes into making a bottle of wine?!
 Winemaking can get fairly complicated as it is more than just throwing some grapes into a bucket and letting them ferment.
 Depending on the grape, the region and kind of wine that a winemaker is producing, the exact steps will vary, but for the most part there are some basic steps from grape to glass.
 Come join our wine professional and learn the essentials on how red and white wines are made while enjoying a small sampling of wine.
 There is no fee for the class.

 Rhett oversees the direct to consumer sales and marketing for Jones of Washington and has been with the winery for 4+ years.
 He is currently studying for his Certified level of certification with the Court of Master Sommeliers. www.jonesofwashington.com